albertqi/strassen/README.md

 Now, averaging our experimental cross-over points, we get an optimal cross-over point of $n_0\approx 65$.
 This cross-over point is significantly higher than the analytical cross-over point (i.e., the higher analytical cross-over point of $37$), which is likely due to two main reasons:

 1. Our analytical cross-over point does not account for memory allocation during Strassen's algorithm.
-During Strassen multiplication, we need to create new matrices, whereupon we sometimes use the `new` keyword.
+During Strassen multiplication, we need to create new matrices, whereupon we may need to use the `new` keyword.
 Dynamically allocating memory takes a nontrivial amount of time, meaning Strassen's algorithm will take longer than we expect.
 This increases the experimental cross-over point.

 2. Our calculation of the analytical cross-over point assumes that all arithmetic operations take $O(1)$ time.
 In practice, the runtime of arithmetic operations depends on the size of the inputs.
 Multiplying two large numbers, for instance, will not take a constant amount of time.
 This ultimately increases the runtime of Strassen's algorithm, thereby also increasing the experimental cross-over point.